Backup Generator Installations

 We can safely install stand-by and backup generator systems

-Backup Generator Installation In Enoch & Cedar City
+Backup Generator Installation in St. George and Cedar City

-When the power goes out we can make sure you’re home or business is still up and running with a reliable backup generator.
+When the power goes out, we can make sure your home is still up and running with a reliable backup generator.

 Standby or backup Electric Generators are quickly becoming a common upgrade for many modern homes and buildings in both rural and city settings alike.
 With the amount of essential electrical devices running in our homes and businesses a sudden or extended power loss can be extremely inconvenient.
 Not only an inconvenience but power outages can be extremely costly for commercial property owners and business owners who lose money when their facility is without power.

-Ampere Electric is a full service electrical contractor serving the Enoch and Cedar City area.
+Ampere Electric is a full-service electrical contractor serving the St. George and Cedar City area.
 Standby generators are a common building upgrade that we’ve performed many, many times.
 When you choose Ampere Electric to install your standby electric generator you will have the peace of mind knowing your installation is clean, safe and warranted against any defects.

 More importantly, it’s going to work flawlessly when you find yourself in a situation that requires backup power such as a storm or other emergency power outage.